robotology/iit-ibm/README.md

 This way, whenever a message arrives, it is printed on screen.
 You can try it out by going on another bash and type:
 ```
 $> yarp write ... /yarpjs/example
->> Hello YarpJS!
+>> Hello yarp.js!
 ```
-On the shell where you run YarpJS you should be able to see the message: `Message received: Hello "YarpJS!"`
+On the shell where you run yarp.js you should be able to see the message: `Message received: Hello "yarp.js!"`

 **Note**: The `onRead` method of a yarp port takes in input a callback.
 Everytime the port reads something on the network the callback is called with that objects as message `msg`.